pratyushmittal/full-stack-course/README.md

 # What is this about?

+This course will give you skills to create a full website.
+From scratch to deployment.

 Being a "full-stack" engineer requires multiple skills.
-It can be overwhelming to think of all of them.
-This guided provides a step-by-step guide to learn and **practice** those skills.
+It can be overwhelming to think of all of them. **This guided provides a step-by-step guide to learn and practice those skills.**

-By the end of the course, a person should be able to:
+By the end of the course, you will probably be able to:

 - create a Django application
 - create remote servers